-- 1. Select the NC Code step from the Steps panel. - 2.
-Click the View the NC code button in the NC Code dialog to generate the NC code.
+- 1 Select the NC Code step from the Steps panel. - 2 Click the View the NC code button in the NC Code dialog to generate the NC code.

-If you are running an evaluation copy of TURN, a dongle (a device that attaches to the computer printer port) is necessary to generate NC code, or save or export files and is not available in the demonstration version.
-When you purchase TURN, you will receive a dongle.
+If you are running an evaluation copy of FeatureCAM, a dongle is necessary to generate NC code, or save or export files and is not available in the demonstration version.
+When you purchase FeatureCAM, you will receive a dongle.